dotlang/language/doc/RFE.md

 - No `?`, no map literal, no sequence.
 - We still need dynamic compile time union

-? - Can't we replace union with a generic struct?

-? - Can we have variadic generic type and funtion?

 ? - Can we use `[]` for generic types?
 Depends on how we are going to represent seq and map's access.